Build and test runbooks

-Click the Arrow button so that the server name is now in the Selected Runbook Servers(s) box.
+Select the Arrow button so that the server name is now in the Selected Runbook Servers(s) box.

-To stop a job from the Runbook Designer
+Stop a job from the Runbook Designer

-Click the Monitor Runbook tab.
+Select the Monitor Runbook tab.

-On the toolbar, click Stop.
+On the toolbar, select Stop.

 Testing your runbook

-After you build a runbook, you can test it before it is run in production.
+After you build a runbook, you can test it before it's run in production.
 To test, you use the Runbook Tester which you start in the Runbook Designer.
 The Runbook Tester lets you run the runbook to view the Published Data from each activity.
 You can run through the entire runbook, step through each activity one at a time, or set breakpoints at certain activities.

 Runbook Tester actually performs each activity within the workflow.
 The steps are not performed in a simulated or virtualized environment.
-All the connections referenced in the runbook are live and fully functional, so any activities that modify or destroy data in connected systems cause that data to be modified or destroyed.
+All the connections referenced in the runbook are live and fully functional.
+So any activities that modify or destroy data in connected systems cause that data to be modified or destroyed.
 For example, if you use the Query Database activity to DROP TABLE ImportantTable, it actually deletes the ImportantTable from the instance of Microsoft SQL Server.

 Note that the account used to start the runbook must have permission on the local computer to run successfully.
 These permission requirements also apply when testing the runbook with the Runbook Tester.
 To successfully test your runbook, start the Runbook Designer as Administrator.
 By association, the Runbook Tester runs as Administrator and uses the higher-level security token.

-To test a runbook
+Test a runbook

-To set a breakpoint
+Set a breakpoint

 Select the activity on which to set the breakpoint.

-Click Toggle Breakpoint.
+Select Toggle Breakpoint.

-Click Run to Breakpoint.
+Select Run to Breakpoint.